EgeSoysal/CSharp_BasicExamples/README.md

-# 🚀 C# BASIC EXAMPLES 🚀

-Welcome to the ultimate collection of beginner-friendly **C# console applications**!
-This repository is designed to help learners master core C# concepts through hands-on examples.

----

-## 📂 FOLDER STRUCTURE

-### 1. IF VE ELSE EXAMPL
-💡 Practical examples of conditional logic using `if`, `else if`, and `else`.
-Includes scenarios like student score evaluation, city verification, and magic code checks.

-### 2. INDEPENDENT SAMP EAMPLE
-🔹 Independent mini-projects demonstrating different programming structures and logical flows.

-### 3. INT DOUBLE CHAR STRING EXAMPLE
-🔹 Working with basic data types (`int`, `double`, `char`, `string`).
-🔹 Shows variable usage, arithmetic operations, and console input/output.

-### 4. PARSE EXAMPLES
-🔹 Examples of converting user input into different data types using `Parse` and `TryParse`.

-### 5. LICENSE
-📝 Project license information.

-### 6. README.md
-🔹 This file — your guide to the repository.

----

-## 🎯 PURPOSE

-This repository is built for beginners who want to:

-- Master conditional statements and decision-making
-- Work with different data types effectively
-- Read user input from the console and perform type conversion
-- Practice simple arithmetic and logical operations

-All examples are **self-contained** and ready to run in any C# IDE.

----

-## ⚡ HOW TO USE

-1. Clone or download the repository.
-2. Open the desired project folder in Visual Studio or any C# IDE.
-3. Build and run the console application.
-4. Follow the prompts and see the examples in action.

----

-🔥 Level up your C# skills with these hands-on examples! 🔥
+🚀 C# BASIC EXAMPLES 🚀

+Welcome to the ultimate collection of beginner-friendly C# console applications!
+This repository is designed to help learners master fundamental C# concepts through simple, clear, and practical examples.

+📂 FOLDER STRUCTURE
+1. IF-ELSE EXAMPLES

+💡 Practical examples demonstrating conditional logic using if, else if, and else.
+Includes scenarios such as score evaluation, city validation, password checks, and more.

+2. INDEPENDENT SAMPLE EXAMPLES

+🔹 Standalone mini-projects showcasing different logical flows and beginner-friendly algorithms.
+🔹 Includes the Three-Digit Number Analyzer, where digits are extracted and summed.

+3. INT DOUBLE CHAR STRING EXAMPLES

+🔹 Examples of working with core data types (int, double, char, string).
+🔹 Demonstrates variable creation, arithmetic operations, concatenation, and console input/output.

+4. PARSE EXAMPLES

+🔹 Covers converting user input into numeric or character types using Parse and TryParse.
+🔹 Useful for handling input validation and type conversion.

+5. LICENSE

+📝 Contains licensing information for the project.

+6. README.md

+🔹 This guide — explaining the purpose, structure, and usage of the repository.

+🎯 PURPOSE

+This repository is created for beginners who want to:

+Understand and master conditional statements

+Learn how different data types work in C#

+Read user input and convert between data types

+Practice basic math, logic, and problem-solving

+Build confidence through small, working console applications

+All examples are self-contained, clearly commented, and ready to run.

+⚡ HOW TO USE

+Clone or download the repository.

+Open any example folder in Visual Studio, Rider, VS Code, or another C# IDE.

+Build and run the application.

+Explore the code, modify it, and practice writing your own examples.

+⭐ NEW HIGHLIGHTED EXAMPLE
+Three-Digit Number Analyzer

+* A simple console application that:

+* Takes a three-digit number from the user

+* Extracts the ones, tens, and hundreds digits

+* Displays each digit separately

+Calculates and prints the sum of digits

+Includes improved and stylized console output